Compare Home Loan Interest Rates From 5.94%

 Note that some of the above loan types aren’t mutually exclusive.
 For example, you could have an IO investment home loan, or a P&I owner-occupier home loan – there’s a difference between a loan’s purpose and the type of payments it requires.

-Different types of home loan interest rates
+What are the different types of home loan interest rates?

-Our home loan calculators and tools
+What home loan calculators and tools do you need to plan your mortgage?

-• Offset accounts
+• offset accounts

-• Redraw facilities
+• redraw facilities

-• Flexible repayment options
+• flexible repayment options

-• Line of credit facilities.
+• line-of-credit facilities.

 If you’re unsure as to which features you might need on a home loan, you may want to speak to an expert or do your own research before beginning your home loan journey.